The Driver's Left Hand And Arm Are

 Proper Hand Positioning and Techniques

 In addition to steering, the left hand is often used to manage the turn signal lever, which is typically located on the left side of the steering column.
-Plus, this requires the driver to briefly shift their hand position, a task that demands practice to avoid distraction.
+This requires the driver to briefly shift their hand position, a task that demands practice to avoid distraction.
 Similarly, the left hand may be used to adjust the rearview mirror or other controls, emphasizing the need for a flexible and responsive grip.

 Common Mistakes and How to Avoid Them